Developers aren't reading your docs

 Two years ago, theyâd open your docs site and read the guide.
 Today, they type âHow do I authenticate with this API?â in Claude Code.
 The AI answers, writes the code, and moves on.
 Your docs site never sees a pageview.

-Top engineers at Anthropic and OpenAI report that AI now writes 100% of their code.
-If developers arenât even writing code themselves, theyâre definitely not browsing your docs to figure out how to write it.
+Some engineers at Anthropic and OpenAI report that AI now writes 100% of their code.
+If developers arenât writing much of the code themselves, theyâre certainly not browsing your docs to figure out how to write it.

 From reading to asking